lbl-srg/obc/specification/source/cdl.rst

 control sequences.
 The elementary building blocks can be browsed at the CDL blocks web page http://obc.lbl.gov/specification/cdl/latest/help/CDL.html.
+The functionality of elementary building blocks, but not their implementation, is part of the CDL specification.
+Hence, users are not allowed to add new elementary building blocks.
+Rather, users can use them to implement `composite blocks`_.

+[CDL implementations are allowed to use a different implementation of the elementary building blocks, because the implementation is language specific.
+However, implementations shall have the same inputs, outputs and parameters, and they shall compute the same response for the same value of inputs and state variables.]

 An actual implementation looks as follows, where we omitted is used for graphical rendering:

 .. code-block:: modelica

-   block AddParameter "Outputs the sum of a parameter and a signal"
+   block AddParameter "Output the sum of an input plus a parameter"

-     parameter Real p "Value to be added to input";
+     parameter Real p "Value to be added";

+     parameter Real k "Gain of input";

-     Interfaces.RealInput u "Connector for Real input signal";
+     Interfaces.RealInput u "Connector of Real input signal";

-     RealOuput y "Connector for Real output signal";
+     Interfaces.RealOutput y "Connector of Real output signal";

+   equation
+     y = k*u + p;

      annotation(Documentation(info(
      <p>